Formal

 * Good afternoon

-* Excuse me, I didn’t quite catch your name
+* Excuse me, I didn’t quite catch your

 * Have a good time